John Le Fondré: Premiership

 Le Fondré faced a vote of no confidence that was lodged by Senator Kristina Moore in November 2021 to remove Le Fondré as Chief Minister.
 The motion was initiated in response to Le Fondré improperly allowing the government's Chief Executive, Charlie Parker, to take a second job in a UK real estate firm without the written approval of the States Employment Board.
 Moore also cited the Chief Minister's inability to address the issue of healthcare, lack of population policy and the ongoing housing crisis as additional reasons for her motion of no confidence.
 Moore also stated that Le Fondré had lost the support of the public by quoting a statistic that showed that public support for the government had fallen to 37%.
 A number of members from the Council of Ministers resigned from government in order to support the motion, including Sam Mezec, Steve Pallett and Montfort Tadier.
 Despite initial polls suggesting a close vote, Le Fondré won the vote of no confidence by 29 to 19 votes.
 Charlie Parker resigned as the government's Chief Executive during the motion of no confidence and was given a £500,000 severance pay-off, despite Le Fondré giving the assurance that there would be "no additional payouts beyond his contractual entitlement".

 After a spike in new cases, on 30 November the Chief Minister announced that face masks would be compulsory in shops, supermarkets, banks, on buses and in taxis, in health care settings, at hairdressers and at beauticians.
 People should work from home where possible.
 Those over 70 years old should avoid indoor contact with people from outside their household.

 The restrictions were increased three days later, with all pubs, bars, restaurants, gyms and fitness classes ordered to close within 24 hours, two metre social distancing is also reinstated with an expectation that these restrictions would continue until after New Year.

-In July 2021, Le Frondré joined the newly formed Jersey Alliance party.
+In July 2021, Le Fondré joined the newly formed Jersey Alliance party.

+Post-premiership

+At the 2022 Jersey general election, Le Fondré stood as a Jersey Alliance candidate in St Lawrence, St John and Trinity, but lost his seat in the States Assembly.
+ITV News reported that he was the first sitting Chief Minister to be voted out of the States.
+Kristina Moore was later elected as Chief Minister by the new Assembly.

+At the 2026 Jersey general election, Le Fondré stood as an independent candidate for Connétable of St Lawrence.
+He was defeated by Tina Palmer, receiving 608 votes to Palmer's 1,151.